alexharri/website/posts/typescript-structural-typing.md

 }
 ```

-<SmallNote moveCloserUpBy={24}>There are type errors in this code block which I'm hiding for now.
+<SmallNote>There are type errors in this code block which I'm hiding for now.
 We'll get to them later.</SmallNote>

 The problem with this approach is that the `user` object might contain properties not present in `validators`.